niharika829/foodshala/README.md

  https://drive.google.com/drive/folders/1XJkiZYIwvwRlSh8QdRWbj8qyVmVJJCEK?usp=sharing
 ## live project :-
  https://troublous-waters.000webhostapp.com/home.php
-## Admin credentials (one can change it by updating account once logged in , in the admin account):-
+## Admin credentials are inside admin.sql table (one can change it by updating account once logged in , in the admin account):-
- username:- test@test.com

- password:- Test@1
-## sign up to create a new account , or use any of these
+## sign up to create a new account , or use any of these (from userdata.sql)
  username:- ema@gmail.com

  password:- Ema@1